xypwn/scadqr/README.md

 - some functions like `ord()` aren't available

 ### Development
+All scripts ending with `.py` require a recent version of [Python](https://www.python.org/downloads/).

+You will also need to run them from inside the cloned repo's directory.

 #### Generating the library files
 The source code is located in `src/` and run through the `generate.py` script in order to generate the all-in-one library files intented to be used.